 “The vast majority of these animals live their short lives in virtually unregulated, factory-style facilities where they are intensively confined and subjected to routine mutilations such as de-breaking, de-toeing, tail docking, and more—all without anesthesia,” adds Winders.

-The clinic will advocate for farmed animals in the courtroom through cutting-edge lawsuits to establish and expand legal protections and legal rights for farmed animals.
+The clinic advocates for farmed animals in the courtroom through cutting-edge lawsuits to establish and expand legal protections and legal rights for farmed animals.
 Their work will include examining the presumption that common, inhumane farming practices cannot be legally challenged, and will pursue novel causes of actions to advocate for the interests of farmed animals.

-The clinic will choose cases that will both maximize student learning opportunities and stand to make the most change for farmed animals.
-“We will evaluate cases of egregious practices of institutional exploitation, individual neglect and abuse, zoonotic threats (diseases transmitted from animals to humans) created by intensive confinement of animals, as well as consumer protection issues and authorities who abrogate their responsibilities to protect animals under the law,” said Winders.
+The clinic chooses cases that will both maximize student learning opportunities and stand to make the most change for farmed animals.
+“We evaluate cases of egregious practices of institutional exploitation, individual neglect and abuse, zoonotic threats (diseases transmitted from animals to humans) created by intensive confinement of animals, as well as consumer protection issues and authorities who abrogate their responsibilities to protect animals under the law,” said Winders.

 * * *